|

 Use the gym if you can afford it.
 Or swim to build your overall

 shoulder power.
 Do some butterfly strokes.
 (Can or not? hehe).
+You can

 Q. How do I control the flight of the shuttle?